Adam Schiff

-Born in Massachusetts, Schiff attended high school in the Bay Area and holds degrees from Stanford University and Harvard University.
-He began his career as a law clerk and assistant U.S. attorney in California.
-He served two terms in the California State Senate before being elected in 2000 to the U.S. House of Representatives, where he is serving his 12th term.

-Schiff represents California's 30th congressional district, which is centered in the San Gabriel Valley east of Los Angeles and includes Pasadena, Glendale, Burbank, West Hollywood, and the Los Angeles neighborhoods of Hollywood, Sunland-Tujunga, Edendale, Park La Brea, Hancock Park, and Echo Park.
-He is a candidate for the United States Senate in the 2024 election to succeed Dianne Feinstein.
+Schiff graduated from Stanford University and Harvard Law School.
+As an assistant United States attorney, he successfully prosecuted Soviet spy Richard Miller in 1993.
+He began running for office the following year.
+A resident of Burbank, he represented California's 27th, 29th, 28th, and 30th districts, all based in Los Angeles County, during his time in the House of Representatives.

-Schiff chaired the House Intelligence Committee from 2019 to 2023 and was removed from it by Speaker Kevin McCarthy in 2023.
-He is on leave from the House Appropriations Committee, which he joined in 2007.
+Schiff chaired the House Intelligence Committee from 2019 to 2023 before being removed from it by Republican House speaker Kevin McCarthy.
 He previously served on the House Foreign Affairs Committee.
+Schiff was the lead impeachment manager in the first impeachment trial of President Donald Trump.
+He had previously served as the joint-lead impeachment manager in two other judicial impeachment trials.

+Schiff was elected to the Senate in 2024, defeating fellow Democratic U.S. representatives Katie Porter and Barbara Lee in the primary and Republican Steve Garvey in the general election.
+He was sworn into the Senate on December 9, 2024.

 Early life and education

-Schiff was born in Framingham, Massachusetts, the son of Edward and Sherrill Ann (née Glovsky) Schiff.
-He was raised in a Jewish family that moved to Scottsdale, Arizona, in 1970 and Alamo, California, in 1972.
+Schiff was born on June 22, 1960, in Framingham, Massachusetts, the son of Edward and Sherrill Ann (née Glovsky) Schiff.
+He is the great-grandson of Lithuanian Jews who left Eastern Europe.
+Schiff moved with his parents to Scottsdale, Arizona, in 1970 and Alamo, California, in 1972.
 In 1978, he graduated from Monte Vista High School in Danville, California, where he played soccer and was both the class salutatorian and the student his peers voted "most likely to succeed".

 Schiff received a Bachelor of Arts degree in political science from Stanford University in 1982 and graduated with distinction.
 He obtained his Juris Doctor from Harvard Law School cum laude in 1985.
 Schiff was a member of the Harvard Law School Forum; his tasks included driving guest speakers (including William J. Brennan Jr.) from the airport to campus and back.
 He also worked as a student research assistant for Professor Laurence Tribe.

 Law career

 After law school, Schiff spent a year as a law clerk for Judge William Matthew Byrne Jr. of the United States District Court for the Central District of California.
-From 1987 to 1993, he was an Assistant United States Attorney in the Office of the United States Attorney for the Central District of California.
-In this position, Schiff came to public attention when he prosecuted the case against Richard Miller, a former FBI agent who spied for the Soviet Union.
+From 1987 to 1993, he was an assistant United States attorney in the Office of the United States Attorney for the Central District of California.
+In that position, Schiff came to public attention when he prosecuted the case against Richard Miller, a former FBI agent who spied for the Soviet Union.
 The first trial resulted in a hung jury; the second trial resulted in a conviction that was overturned on appeal.
 Miller was convicted in a third trial.

 In May 1994, Schiff was a candidate for the 43rd district seat in the California State Assembly in a special election and lost to Republican nominee James E. Rogan.
 That November, he was the unsuccessful Democratic nominee for a full term, again losing to Rogan.